Exclusive: Mathew Barzal Talks Matthew Schaefer, Value of Living With A Vet

 EAST MEADOW, NY — No. 1 overall pick Matthew Schaefer hasn’t yet decided who he’s going to live with just yet.

 “I haven't really thought that far ahead.
 I’ve got options, and a lot of guys would be happy to take me in.
-But I think I just gotta take it step by step, make the team first, and then we'll go from there,” Shaefer told The Elmonters.
+But I think I just gotta take it step by step, make the team first, and then we'll go from there,” Schaefer told The Elmonters.
 “There is still main camp to go, still pre-season, so still lots of things to happen.
 Everything will fall into place.”

 It’s 100% the correct answer.
 He is so focused on making this team.
 You can see it every time he does a drill — and talks to us — while sitting inside the prospect locker room.